blackmann/m4edocs/source/introduction.rst

 Introduction
 *****************

-Payments made with the m4e system is completed using the m4e switch (call it the TSwitch).
-The TSwitch is responsible for taking a uniform payment form and completing the transaction with a specified payment provider (see :doc:`payment_providers`).
+Payments made with the m4e system is completed using the m4e switch (call it the Broker).
+The Broker is responsible for taking a uniform payment form and completing the transaction with a specified payment provider (see :doc:`payment_providers`).

 Note on keywords **(payment and transactions)**: Payments is the transfer of money from one wallet to another.
 Transactions hold the progress (success or failure) of a payment process.
 Thus a transaction is a record of payments.
 A transaction may involve so many payments/movement of money.